bhauman/bhauman.github.com/drafts/immutable-data-service.md

 * Operational guarantees.
 * Sharable and operable by default.

-I have tried to focus on what the service is and it's intrinsic advantages.
+I have tried to focus on what the service is and its intrinsic advantages.
 I have stayed away from implementation details as I feel these problems are solved or solvable.
 What's more interesting to me is what this implies for openly sharing data and application